SherlockHolmes07/Marketplace/README.md

 <ul>

 <li><b>Wishlist:</b>
- Users can create wishlist of products where they can add different products to their Wishlist and remove them.
+ Users can create a wishlist of products where they can add different products to their Wishlist and remove them.
 Users can click Wishlist button on the page to see the products in their Wishlist.
 </li>
 <br />
 <li><b>Adding Reviews:</b>